 Engine exhaust contains poisonous carbon monoxide and can cause loss of consciousness or death.
 Never run an engine in an enclosed area.

 TRANSPORTING THE VEHICLE

-For functional descriptions detailing how to operate the DYNAMIX suspension system, consult the DYNAMIX Active Suspension chapter in this manual.
+For functional descriptions detailing how to operate the DYNAMIX suspension system on certain vehicle models, consult the Polaris RideCommand manual.

 Follow these procedures when transporting the vehicle.